 By doing so, readers may better understand the long-term impact of the government's near-term financing decisions.
 Both the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances provide a reconciliation to facilitate this comparison between governmental funds and governmental activities.
-The District has one governmental fund, a general fund.
+The District has two governmental funds, a general fund, and an impact fee fund.

-The District adopts an annual appropriated budget for the general fund, as required by State Statues.
-A budgetary comparison schedule has been provided for the general fund to demonstrate compliance with the budget.
-The basic governmental fund financial statements can be found on pages 3 - 6 of this report.
+The District adopts an annual appropriated budget for the general fund and impact fee fund, as required by State Statues.
+A budgetary comparison schedule has been provided for both governmental funds to demonstrate compliance with the budget.
+The basic governmental funds financial statements can be found on pages 3 - 6 of this report.